salsabilladwiyanti/salsabilladwiyanti/README.md

 - 👋 Hi, I’m salsabilla
 - 👀 I’m interested in accounting and economic issue in Indonesia
-- 🌱 I’m currently learning in University of Indonesia
+- 🌱 I’m currently majoring acoounting in University of Indonesia
-- 📫 How to reach me through ig @salsaabdy or

 <!---
 salsabilladwiyanti/salsabilladwiyanti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.